 The Council has been marketing the assets of Innovation Birmingham Limited to external organisations who have the capacity to enhance the activities of the company.
 The sale was at an advanced stage as at 31 March 2018 and therefore the associated assets have been treated as an Asset Held for Sale at the year end.
 Activity reported through the Group Comprehensive Income and Expenditure Statement (GCIES) has been identified as Discontinued Operations.
 The sale was completed on 18 April 2018.

-The Council has realigned its reporting structure, as detailed in Note 8 to the entity accounts, and the GCIES has been adjusted to reflect the new arrangements.
+The Council has realigned its reporting structure and the GCIES has been adjusted to reflect the new arrangements.

 Details of the prior period adjustments are set out below.